computational-cell-analytics/micro-sam/finetuning/README.md

                                #    - ('-amg') automatic mask generation
                                #    - ('-ais') automatic instance segmentation
 ```
-The arguments `-c`, `-i`, `-e` and `m` specify where the checkpoint for the model is, where the input dataset (LiveCELL) is stored, where the predictions from the model and other experiment data will be saved, and the model name for the respective model checkpoint.
+The arguments `-c`, `-i`, `-e` and `m` specify where the checkpoint for the model is, where the input dataset (LiveCELL) is stored, where the predictions from the model and other experiment data will be saved, and the model name for the model checkpoint, respectively.

 To run the default set of experiments from our publication use the command:
 ```bash